-The monument to the Third Brigade, Second Division, Fifth Army Corps is just west of Sykes Avenue at the summit of Little Round Top.
-(Tour map: Little Round Top)
+The monument to the 3rd Brigade, 2nd Division, 5th Corps is just west of Sykes Avenue at the summit of Little Round Top.
+(Little Round Top tour map)

 July 3.
 Remained in position until the close of the battle.

 Casualties Killed 2 Officers 38 Men Wounded 11 Officers 131 Men Captured or Missing 18 Men Total 200

 Brigadier General Stephen H. Weed commanded the brigade at Gettysburg.
 Weed (West Point Class of 1854) was a career Army officer from New York.
 He commanded artillery through the first half of the war, but in June of 1863 he was commissioned brigadier general in the volunteer army and given command of the brigade.
 Weed was mortally wounded on July 2nd on Little Round Top, dying that night in the basement of the Weikert farm on Taneytown Road.
 There is a monument to General Weed and Lieutenant Charles Hazlett at the summit of Little Round Top at Gettysburg.
 Colonel Kenner Garrard took over the brigade as senior colonel when Weed was mortally wounded.

 Location of the monument to the 3rd Brigade, 2nd Division, 5th Corps at Gettysburg

 The monument is south of Gettysburg on Little Round Top.
 It is on the west side of Sykes Avenue at the north end of the Little Round Top parking area next to the path that leads to the statue of General Warren.